brandur/sorg/content/talks-drafts/passive-safety.md

 This is where idempotency comes into play for our own application.
 We should provide our own version of idempotency so that our clients can continue retrying requests until they're fully executed to satisfaction.
 An initial try might fail after only a single atomic phase completed, but subsequent retries push the work unit forward until all phases are complete.

 Clients should use exponential backoff to protect against a variety of failure modes.
 The first retry should come quickly because there's a good chance the failure was the result of an intermittent problem like a network hiccup.
-The last retry should be hours or even days later in the case the failure was caused by an application bug that will take time to find an remediate.
+The last retry should be hours or even days later in the case the failure was caused by an application bug that will take time to find and remediate.

 ---